okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 You can modify your published SSO and SCIM integration from the OIN Wizard.

-> **Note:** All SSO integrations, previously published from the OIN Manager, have been migrated to the OIN Wizard.
-Okta is in the process of migrating SCIM integrations previously published from the OIN Manager to the OIN Wizard.
+> **Note:** All SSO integrations previously published from the OIN Manager have been migrated to the OIN Wizard.
+Okta is migrating all SCIM integrations previously published from the OIN Manager to the OIN Wizard.
 If you don't see your published SCIM integration in the **Your OIN Integrations** dashboard, go to the [OIN Manager](/docs/guides/submit-app/scim/main/#update-your-published-integration) to make any updates.

 When you edit a published OIN integration, test the flows for the updated version and the published version for backwards compatibility.
 Testing the published version for backwards compatibility ensures that your integration still works for customers who have already installed it.
 See [Update integration considerations](#update-integration-considerations) before you edit your published integration.
 After you successfully test the updated and published versions of your integration, resubmit it to the OIN team.